Angel of the Meadow: Subsequent investigations

 In May 2011, police revealed a facial reconstruction of the woman.
 On 24 May 2011 the reconstruction featured on an episode of the BBC Crimewatch programme.
 At this time, police confirmed that the victim's dentistry did not match the dental records of three women known to have gone missing from the Greater Manchester area: Helen Sage (missing 1997), Zoe Simpson (missing 1996) and Helen McCourt (murdered 1988).
 DNA analysis done in 2011 to try to establish whether the woman was a victim of either Peter Tobin or Ronald Castree, who were killers known to be active at the time, showed that there was no connection.

 In November 2012, the police announced they had compiled a list that comprised 18 potential identities for the victim which increased to 21–22 following input from the public.
 The police stated that the strongest candidate for the potential identity of the victim was an individual from Tanzania who had been brought to their attention after a Tanzanian family had made contact.
-Additional leads were investigated from Ireland, United States and the Netherlands.
+Additional leads were investigated from Ireland, the United States and the Netherlands.

 In March 2015, the remains of the victim were buried in an unmarked grave in Southern Cemetery, Manchester, in a ceremony attended only by the two police detectives who were working on the case.
 In March 2015, police confirmed that they had a DNA profile of the victim and there were undertaking a familial DNA search as part of the investigation.

 In 2018, investigative journalists Chris Clark and Tim Hicks suggested that the Angel of the Meadow case could be connected to convicted killer Christopher Halliwell.